martinbudden/MaybeCube/README.md

 2. **Make the MaybeCube more easily usable in home environment (as opposed to garage or workshop)**
      * try and make it easy to transport and store the MaybeCube, so:
      * integrated design, everything is enclosed within the printer's frame with.
 This includes the motors, the motion system, the power supply, and the circuit boards.
-The only exceptions are the extruder motor and the spool holder, both of which can be removed for transport and storage.
+The only exceptions are the spool holder, which can be removed for transport and storage, and the extruder.
      * include base plate so underside of printer is not exposed
      * all protrusions from frame (filament spool, extruder, power connector) are on the right hand side to minimise desk clutter and allow the back of the MaybeCube to be pushed right against a wall